Apply for a new vehicle licence

 - Original certificate of insurance

-- Certificate of compliance issued by Bristol City Council contract services
+- Vehicle inspection check issued by Bristol City Council fleet services

 - Proof of ownership: a bill of sale, invoice stating paid in full, or copy of hire purchase or lease agreement (If the vehicle is on lease then the lease company must provide a letter stating the vehicle can be used as a hackney carriage/private hire vehicle)